mori-b/aioconnectors/README.md

 6- Other management command line tools supported
+You can also type

+    python3 -m aioconnectors cli

-You can also type "python3 -m aioconnectors cli" to run several interesting commands like :
+to run several interesting commands like :
 - start/stop/restart your connectors
 - show currently connected peers
 - delete_client_certificates enables your server to delete a specific client certificate. delete_client_certificates enables your client to delete its own certificate and fallback using the default one.
 - peek_queues to show the internal queues sizes
 - ignore_peer_traffic to drop incoming and outgoing traffic in order to let the queues evacuate their accumulated messages.

 7- Testing command line tools supported.

-- "python3 -m aioconnectors ping <config_json_path>" sends pings to a remote connector, and prints its replies.
+- To sends pings to a remote connector, and prints its replies.

+    python3 -m aioconnectors ping <config_json_path>

-- "python3 -m aioconnectors test_receive_messages <config_json_path>" simulates a simple application waiting for messages, and prints all received messages.
+- To simulate a simple application waiting for messages, and prints all received messages.
 Your application should not wait for incoming messages when using this testing tool.

+    python3 -m aioconnectors test_receive_messages <config_json_path>

-- "python3 -m aioconnectors test_send_messages <config_json_path>" simulates a simple application sending dummy messages.
+- To simulate a simple application sending dummy messages.

+    python3 -m aioconnectors test_send_messages <config_json_path>